sudoaza/better-uncensored/README.md

 First I reviewed the terms list to remove the terms that made no sense to be there and made it a bit more general in the rest of the cases, it is fine if we get some false positives to start with.

-These sentences that matcehd the hardcoded filter would then be forwarded to a LLM (mistral-orca in my case) that would analize it an say if it indeed is a moralizing statement or a refusal.
+These sentences that matched the hardcoded filter would then be forwarded to a LLM (mistral-orca in my case) that would analize it an say if it indeed is a moralizing statement or a refusal.
 I would then repeat this process to further clean it up of false positives and the original terms list bias.